medic/cht-docs/content/en/apps/guides/forum-offline.md

 1. Start the Pi-Hole container: `docker-compose -f pi-hole-docker-compose.yml up --detach`.
 You should be able to browse to http://192.168.8.2/admin and login in to Pi_hole the using `WEBPASSWORD` you set above.

-1. Go to Settings -> DHCP and turn on DHCP, ensuring range and router are set to be correct for your LAN.
+1. Go to "Settings" -> "DHCP" and turn on DHCP, ensuring "range" and "router" are set to be correct for your LAN.
 It was 192.168.8.100 -  192.168.8.250 and 192.168.8.1 in my case

-1. Go to Settings -> DNS -> Interface listening behavior and set it to "Listen on all interfaces, permit all origins"
+1. Go to "Settings" -> "DNS" -> "Interface listening behavior" and set it to "Listen on all interfaces, permit all origins"

 1. Go to "Local DNS" -> "DNS Records" and add two entries for your CHT instance and Pi-Hole instance.
 These need to match matches the CN in your certificate.
       ```